microsoft/Microsoft365DSC/Modules/Microsoft365DSC/DSCResources/MSFT_TeamsPstnUsage/readme.md

-# TeamsVoiceRoutingPolicy
+# TeamsPstnUsage

-This resource configures a Teams Voice Routing Policy.
+This resource configures a Teams PSTN Usage.